utcs356/sp25/_pages/1_socket.md

 * What's the trend between measured throughput and the number of host pairs?

 #### **Q4**: Impact of link capacity on end-to-end throughput and latency.
 * Decrease link rate between `r1` and `r2` to 10Mbps.
 This can be done by uncommenting line #5 in the `labs/six_hosts_two_routers/r1.startup` file.
 You have to clean up the previous Kathara lab before every change.
 Relaunch it after the change.
 * Measure and report path latency and throughput between two hosts, `h1` and `h4`.
+**Edit**: For this experiment, please use `h1` as a client and `h4` as a server as the provided Kathara lab configuration only limits the one-way bandwidth.
 * How does it change compared to Q1?

 #### **Q5**: Impact of link latency on end-to-end throughput and latency.